mozman/ezdxf/docs/source/addons/draw.rst

     $ ./cad_viewer.py

-Simple example for the :mod:`matplotlib` backend:
+Example for the usage of the :mod:`matplotlib` backend:

 .. code-block:: Python